ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-3.md

 ---
-**What factors or combination of factors affect student's test scores?**
+**What factors influence students’ test scores??**

+The KDE plots below show that students who prepare for tests perform better than those who do not.
+Also, more study time (more than 10 hours per week) leads to higher overall grades.

+<img src='/images/da3_score_prep.png'>

 Exploratory Data Analysis highlighted some factors that impact students’ ability to excel academically: test preparation courses, weekly study hours, parental educational background, practicing sports regularly, gender and ethnic groups.

----

-<img src='/images/da3_score_prep.png'>

-The KDE plots above show that students who prepare for tests perform better than those who do not.
-Also, more study time (more than 10 hours per week) leads to higher overall grades.

 ---